-Drs Bruce Howlett and Megan Schofield have performed post-graduate training in equine dentistry making them equine veterinary dentists.
+Drs Bruce Howlett , Megan Schofield and Ashleigh Fisher have performed post-graduate training in equine dentistry making them equine veterinary dentists.
 We use the best quality hand and power tools, and our mobile and fixed stocks ensure safety for horses and handlers alike.
 Our Ooralea surgery has the facilities and equipment to safely perform extractions, under general anaesthetic if need be.

 Our aim is to help you help your horse to have a long and healthy life!